International Center Emergency Fund

 • Living expenses (rent, health insurance, groceries) due to change in financial status related to death of a family member, political turmoil, or natural disaster back home.

-• Replacement of household items lost due to burglary, fire, flood, or other disaster.
+• Household expenses related to burglary, fire, flood, or other disasters.

 Application Process